asaokamei/wscore.repository/README.md

 WScore/Repository
 =================

-Yet-Another ORM for PHP based on (probably) a Repository Pattern; entities and Repositories are represented by different classes.
+Yet-Another ORM for PHP based on (probably) a Repository Pattern, entities and data-access-objects are represented by different classes, and behaves like an ActiveRecord.

 Other than being able to read, create, update, delete, and relate entities, `WScore/Repository` has following features.

-* Use **different classes for DAO and Entity layer**.
+* Uses **different classes for DAO and Entity layer**.
   You can use your own DAO object to implement some special requirements if necessary.
-* Work with **composite primary keys**.
+* Works very well with **composite primary keys**.
 * Yet, it is easy to use.

 On the other hand, it does not have followings.